Interviewed by Serenity Dieufaite

 Interviewer:

-Okay then so I didn’t know.
-You were here when Winter Wheat started.
+Okay then so I didn’t know you were here when Winter Wheat started.

 Abigail Cloud: